jahearnco/AWS-IoT-MQTT-Fingerprint-Scanner/README.md

 | ----------------- | -----

 # AWS IoT ESP32-MQTT r307 Fingerprint Sensor Module
-The Following Code is a Library for interfacing r307 Fingerprint Module with ESP32 on Embedded C Language
+The Following Code is a Library for interfacing r307 Fingerprint Module with ESP32 on Embedded C/C++ Language

 EPI Workforce Solutions has implemented this fingerprint scanner as a means of securing their facilities and for providing a single source of truth for personnel status and documentation.
 Scanned images are uploaded to AWS Core IoT via MQTT as topic messages which are then routed to MARCA: EPI's proprietary resource management software suite.
 MARCA then matches the print to employee profile to pull up status, records, contact info and docs.